National Archives: ‘We made a mistake’ altering Trump photos

-But the archives said “we made a mistake” in a statement Saturday, one day after The Washington Post published an online report about the altered images.
+But the archives said in a statement Saturday “we made a mistake.”
+The archives’ statement came one day after The Washington Post published an online report about the altered images.

 The archives said the photo in question is not one of its archival records, but rather was licensed for use as a promotional graphic in the exhibit.